 These days they publish once in a fortnight or once a month.
 That also with half-heartedly, and joined part-time job along with their regular full-time job.

 2. Few bloggers don’t even publish a single post in the past few months.
 These bloggers were very aggressive from their initial days, and started buying multiple domains and built multiple blogs, in the hope of getting rich overnight.

 Neither are they able to manage their multiple blogs, nor generate the minimum revenue to run them for more than a year.
 They are about to be extinct from the blogosphere.
 They are dying every day, slowly and steadily.

 3. Very few are no more in the blogosphere.
 They couldn’t even renew their domain after one year.

 Do you know – the real reason behind all the deaths and all the sorrows?

-A good amount of traffic which can earn a blogger a real revenue stream to survive, fight and win in the blogosphere.
-It’s really discouraging to see the fellow bloggers are dying helplessly by adopting faulty tactics, setting unrealistic goals and even due to lack of patience (passion).
+A good amount of traffic can earn a blogger a real revenue stream to survive, fight and win in the blogosphere.
+It’s really discouraging to see fellow bloggers are dying helplessly by adopting faulty tactics, setting unrealistic goals and even due to lack of patience (passion).

 I hats up all these (dead and dying) bloggers; only because they at least tried an option (blogging) in their life and failed.
-What’s your opinion about Future Of Blogging – Is It Bright, Dark or Dead?
+What’s your opinion about the Future Of Blogging – Is It Bright, Dark or Dead?